Discriminative Class Tokens for Text-to-Image Diffusion Models: Results

 In \cref{fig:class-condition}, we show that only class-conditioned images appear less natural despite being highly relevant to the class.
 Our approach allows us to benefit from the advantages of both worlds, producing high-quality images that are both precise and devoid of ambiguity.

-Another advantage of our approach over simple class conditioning~\cite{rombach_2022_cvpr} is the flexibility to use trained tokens with various prompts.
+Another advantage of our approach over simple class conditioning~\cite{rombach2022high} is the flexibility to use trained tokens with various prompts.
 In \cref{fig:edit_prompts}, we demonstrate that our discriminative tokens can be employed in different prompts, resulting in minimal semantic changes that primarily affect the object of interest that is relevant to the class.

-\paragraph{Textual Inversion} Textual Inversion (TI) employs an optimization technique whereby embeddings are found to represent a given concept captured by a small set of 5 images.
-As can be seen in Figure \ref{fig:comp_TI}, TI's generated images can lack diversity and are prone to incorporating background features from a limited set of images.
-For example, in the Japanese spaniel class, TI generates a black-and-white dog due to limited color variations in the given images.
-In the beach wagon class, TI includes the road as part of the object, preventing it from appearing in the snow.

 \paragraph{Face attributes} Our method is not only capable of enhancing objects and animals.
-We show that a classifier based on CelebFaces attributes~\cite{liu2015deep} can be used to learn a token representing a facial attribute.
+For example, we demonstrate that a classifier based on CelebFaces attributes~\cite{liu2015deep} can be utilized to learn a token representing a facial attribute.
 We generate a facial image using the prompt ``An image of a $S_c$ person's face.''.
-We optimize $S_c$ using a classifier consisting of six convolutional layers followed by two fully connected layers.
+We optimized $S_c$ using a classifier consisting of six convolutional layers followed by two fully connected layers.
 In \cref{fig:celeba-qual}, we present our results obtained by training with the guidance of baldness and gender attributes.
-During training, we observed that the hair feature is more dominant for the `not bald' class.
-For the `bald' class, the generated image depicts old men and their identity is lost.
-This suggests that age may be a hidden factor in the training data.
+During training, we observed that the hair feature is more dominant for the `Not bald' class.
+Interestingly, for the `bald' class, the generated image depicts old men, and their identity is lost.
+This finding suggests that age may be a hidden factor in the training data.
+We further explore the idea of revealing concepts in the training data in the next paragraph.